system76/docs/content/install-minecraft.md

 sudo dpkg --install Minecraft.deb
 ```

-Now start Minecraft!
+Now start Minecraft from the app launcher!
 Log in with your username and password and start playing!

 ---